 Contains: a trans, abrosexual, aromantic autistic breaking the rules for the friends he loves; a queer trans man and a pansexual, aromantic genderqueer in a QPR; and an acceptance borne from a midnight flight through the streets of Rajad.

 Seven years ago, Darius Liviu met a talking sword belt in the Great Souk, an eldritch being who changed his life forever.
 In that time, he has learnt something of the sword, mastered strange magic and survived dangerous jobs, but while he has friends in Rajad, he still feels out of place—too divergent to be welcomed and accepted as mercenary and magician.

 When an unexpected meeting with potential employers goes wrong, his first instinct is to flee.
 But a wandering monarch, Efe Kadri, has an offer that might provide the certainty for which Darius has been searching, if only he has the courage to say yes…

 Contains: a trans, abrosexual, autistic magician who comes out as aromantic to a terrifying eldritch entity; a cis, bisexual, allistic king who can’t be simply identified as ally or enemy; and the beginning of a quest that will likely end in chaos and magic.

 Sequel works: The Unnatural Philosophy of Kit March

-Forthcoming stories include Blood and the Ravens, a novelette depicting Darius’s meeting of Akash, Ila and Mair, and his lessons with the blood witch Eren Adalet; and The Performance Magician, a novella detailing Efe and Darius’s first adventures and mishaps in Ashad.
+Forthcoming stories include Love in the House of the Ravens, a novelette concerning a conversation Darius has with Ila and Akash about the word “aromantic”; and The Performance Magician, a novella detailing Efe and Darius’s first adventures and mishaps in Ashad.